sunilpandey/promise-insideout/README.md

 # Inside out of promise
-This repository contains code possible implementation of polyfill of promise.
-It gives you an opportunity to view possible logic and code would be running behind the scene of Promise functionality of javascript.
+This repository contains code for possible implementation of polyfill of promise.
+It gives you an opportunity to view possible logic and code that would be running behind the scene of `Promise` functionality of javascript.
 It is also a favorite question of top level companies interviewers

 ## Supported promise features with this polyfill